Chrps/MapGeneralization/README.md

 sudo apt-get install python3-tk

-Our code has been tested using torch==1.5.1 & pytorch-lightning==0.8.3 on an Nvidia 2060 GPU machine with CUDA 10.0 installed.
+Our code has been tested using torch==1.5.1 & pytorch-lightning==0.8.3 on a Threadripper 2950x and Nvidia 2060 GPU machine with CUDA 10.0 installed.

 ## Data

 Our pubic dataset will be available [here](https://vap.aau.dk/).
-We suggest placing the data in the [data/](data/) directory.
+We suggest unpacking the zip fiels in the [data/](data/) directory.
+The dataset consists of all of the tools and files shown in Figure

 ![dataset_creation_and_content](figs/dataset_creation_and_content.png)